 Street foods are available in both daytime and nighttime.
 During weekends, motorbikes and four-wheeled vehicles are prohibited in the old quarter, you can enjoy street performances quite leisurely.

-Dong Xuan Market is a place worth visiting yet at the same time it can be a challenge for tourists for Dong Xuan market is the oldest traditional local market of Hanoi.
+Dong Xuan Market is a place worth visiting yet at the same time it can be a challenge for tourists for Dong Xuan market is the oldest traditional local market in Hanoi.
 It can be said as a paradise for shopping where you can find all the things you can imagine there.
 However, shopping at Dong Xuan market is only cheap for those who know how to bargain.
-Even if you’re not confident with your bargaining skill, Dong Xuan market is still the best place to buy food, clothing and souvenirs.
+Even if you’re not confident with your bargaining skill, Dong Xuan market is still the best place to buy food, clothing, and souvenirs.

 Hoan Kiem Lake and Ngoc Son Temple (Temple of Jade Mountain) are the classic bits of Hanoi tourism.
 Located just next to the Old Quarter, the lake brings a fresh breath to the busy and crowded streets.
-Indeed, after the exhausting walking tour to the quarter where you have to weave through the ever-busy traffic flow of motorbikes and taxis, take a short rest on the bank of the lake would be refreshing.
+Indeed, after the exhausting walking tour to the quarter where you have to weave through the ever-busy traffic flow of motorbikes and taxis, taking a short rest on the bank of the lake would be refreshing.

-Ngoc Son Temple should be the one of the best places in Hanoi to learn more about Vietnam worshipping culture.
+Ngoc Son Temple should be one of the best places in Hanoi to learn more about Vietnam worshipping culture.
 Ngoc Son Temple is dedicated to Van Xuong De Quan – the star of literature, and Tran Hung Dao – a national hero.
-The red The Huc Bridge is a site you should not miss when come to Old Quarter.
+The red The Huc Bridge is a site you should not miss when coming to Old Quarter.